mfroeling/QMRITools-website/pages/seg_script.md

 ## QMRITools

-Install the latest version of QMRITools for the worlfram enging using the `Install_QMRITools.wls` WolframScript.
+Install the latest version of QMRITools for the Wolfram engine using the `Install_QMRITools.wls` WolframScript.

 ``` bash
 wolframscript -f "path to file\Install_QMRITools.wls"
 ```

-To install an other version of the QMRITools from the gihub release [pages](https://github.com/mfroeling/QMRITools/releases) use
+To install an other version of the QMRITools from the GitHub release [pages](https://github.com/mfroeling/QMRITools/releases) use

 ``` bash
 wolframscript -f "path to file\Install_QMRITools.wls" https://github.com/mfroeling/QMRITools/releases/download/4.x.x/QMRITools-4.x.x.paclet